santiagochen/cscroller/README.md

-cscroller
+myscroller
 =========

-cscroller.js is a custom scroller with js, because the default scroller is not good-looking, the cscroller.js is created for better user experience;
+myscroller.js is a custom scroller with js, because the default scroller is not good-looking, the myscroller.js is created for better user experience;

 ATTRIBUTES: